Diabetes: Technologies Make Management Easier

 Haupt A, Berg B, Paschen P, et al. InDuo, a novel combined insulin injection and blood glucose monitoring device—effective and save as other devices, and patient preference.

 HbA1c measurement.
 EBSCO DynaMed Plus website.
 Available at:

 http://www.dynamed.com/topics/dmp~AN~T900926/HbA1c-measurement.
 Updated February 13, 2017.
 Accessed June 30, 2017.

 Insulin pumps.
 Diabetes.co.uk website.
 Available at:

-Siegmund T, Kolassa R, et al. Clinical update on insulin pump therapy in combination with continuous glucose monitoring.
+Siegmund T, Kolassa R, Thomas A. Clinical update on insulin pump therapy in combination with continuous glucose monitoring.

 Minerva Endocrinol.
 2013;38(2):133-143.